zafrirron/cub_read_write/README.md

     del(cub)                                         # deletes cub object
 ```

-### optional usage - call class methods to use CUB source data
+### optional usage - call class methods to use the CUB source data
 ```python
     #{put your input in these brackets}
     cub = CUB_ReadWrite({cub download folder path})  # inialize class read all CU data files from 'folder path'